Parkland Health & Hospital System

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW THIS NOTICE CAREFULLY.

 At Parkland Health & Hospital System (“Parkland”), we know you value your privacy.
 That is why we are committed to the confidentiality and security of your health information.
 We maintain physical, administrative, and technical safeguards to protect against unauthorized access, use, or disclosure of your health information.
 We are required by law to maintain the privacy of this information and to explain our legal duties and privacy practices.
 Parkland applies the practices described in this notice to all health information that we maintain, including the health information of former patients.
-We hope this notice will clarify our responsibilities to you and give you an understanding of your privacy rights.
+We hope this notice clarifies our responsibilities to you and helps you understand your privacy rights.
 We abide by the notice that is currently in effect.
-This notice is effective as of May 30, 2013.
+This notice is effective January 30, 2016.

 Amendment.
-If you believe the protected health information Parkland maintains about you in a designated record set is inaccurate or incomplete, you have the right to request an amendment to correct or complete the information.
+If you believe the health information Parkland maintains about you in a designated record set is inaccurate or incomplete, you have the right to request an amendment.
 You must submit your request in writing and explain the reason for your request.
 If the amendment is made, we will make reasonable efforts to inform others (that you identify) and we will include the amendment in future disclosures.
 We may decline to amend information under certain circumstances.
 This is likely to occur if we did not create the original record or if the record is deemed accurate as is.
 If we decline to amend a record, you have the right to submit a statement of disagreement which will be attached to the record.
 Please be aware that Parkland may attach a rebuttal statement in response to your statement of disagreement.

 Notice.
 You have the right to receive a paper copy of this notice upon request.

 Accounting.
 You have the right to request a list of certain disclosures of protected health information.
 The list will not include disclosures made for treatment, payment, or health care operations.
 It also will not include disclosures made pursuant to an authorization, made prior to six years before the date of the request, incidental disclosures, disclosures made for national security or intelligence, disclosures made for facility directory purposes, disclosures to persons involved in your care or payment for your care, disclosures to correctional institutions or for law enforcement purposes, or disclosures made as part of a limited data set.
 The list will include the date of any accountable disclosure, a brief description of the information disclosed, and the purpose of the disclosure (provided this information is known to us).
-Parkland provides a free list once per year at your request.
 If you request the list more than once in a 12-month period, you will be charged a reasonable fee.